 - Alumni support

-FACES addresses two very important goals for Rady Children’s: contributing to postiive youth development and training our next generation of health care leaders.
+FACES addresses two very important goals for Rady Children’s: contributing to postive youth development and training our next generation of health care leaders.

 FACES curriculum is unique in that it highlights team and leadership development, goal setting, and building confidence through experience as well as assistance to further students’ education to realize their career dreams.
 Post secondary education produces numerous benefits.
 Studies have shown that education level is directly proportional to higher salaries and improved quality of life.
 Higher education can provide more economic flexibility, better job prospects, and improved overall health.